uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/actions.rst

     *   `uobjrtl_action` - this category is to bring in actions from a set of |uobjrtl|.
 This action will be replaced by the target set of actions that this action selects.

+    *   `loader_action` - this category is to bring in actions from a set of loaders.
+This action will be replaced by the target set of actions that this action selects.

     *   `default_action` - this category is to bring in the default set of actions for a |uobj| or a |uobjcoll|.
 This action will be replaced by the target set of default actions.